Groceries in Finland

 - Lidl has consistently low prices; many studies over the last 5 years have found Lidl to be the cheapest way to buy groceries in Finland, even without loyalty program benefits.
 Lidl imports a lot of low-priced gourmet foods from Europe; they don't offer so many familiar brands, nor is their range consistent, so if you're not feeling lucky Lidl might not be for you!
 Also, there are still comparatively few Lidls in Finland; so you may not have one nearby.
 My own experiences with Lidl products have been good.

 - My local grocery stores are Sale and K-Market.
 Sale is consistently 5-10% cheaper than K-Market but that's not a 'hard and fast' rule; prices do vary between stores in the same chain - apart from advertised sales, which are 'chain-wide'.
-In the Greater Helsinki region a 2015 study found Prisma Jumbo to be the cheapest grocery store.

 - Get to know your local stores; with a little picking and choosing you'll eventually have a bunch of favourite regular products at good prices.